cbteeple/pressure_controller/README.md

 # Ctrl-P 2.0: Arduino Firmware
 The Arduino-based firmware for Ctrl-P pressure control systems.

+## Versions
+You can always keep up to date by using the version in the master branch.
+For previous stable versions, checkout the [releases](https://github.com/cbteeple/pressure_controller/releases).

 ## Dependencies
  - [EEPROMAnything Library](https://github.com/collin80/EEPROMAnything) by collin80